unidoc/unipdf/README.md

 - [x] Form field filling and form flattening with appearance generation
 - [x] Getting form field values and listing
 - [x] FDF merge
+- [x] CCITTFaxDecode decoding and encoding support
+- [x] Advanced table generation in the creator with subtable support
+- [ ] JBIG2 decoding support

-Go give it a spin, checkout the `v3` branch of unidoc and `v3` branch of unidoc-examples:
+To give it a spin, checkout the `v3` branch of unidoc and `v3` branch of unidoc-examples:
 - https://github.com/unidoc/unidoc/tree/v3
 - https://github.com/unidoc/unidoc-examples/tree/v3